we will do it together

 In Australia we have a no-fault divorce jurisdiction.
 This means that the Family Court does not consider why the marriage ended.

-The main steps to obtaining a divorce are:
+In brief terms, the main steps to obtaining a divorce are:

 Step 1 – Separation